menandmice/micetro_docs/guides/implementation/cloud.rst

 Adding Cloud Services
 ^^^^^^^^^^^^^^^^^^^^^^

-You must have permission to administer DNS to add a new service to Micetro.
+You must have permission to administer DNS or DHCP to add a new service to Micetro.

 **To add a cloud service**: